Manual Scavenging and the Swachh Bharat Story

 Considering that our 2011 Census found 740,078 households across the country with dry latrines, this is not surprising, no?

-In fact, after the passing of The Prohibition of Employment of Manual Scavengers and Their Rehabilitation Act 2013, the Centre recognised 12,742 manual scavengers across 13 Indian states.
+In fact, after the passage of the Prohibition of Employment of Manual Scavengers and Their Rehabilitation Act, 2013, the Centre recognised 12,742 manual scavengers across 13 Indian states.

 Considering the numbers from the Socio-Economic Caste Census just two years before this, this number is, without a doubt, a gross understatement.